 Wearewood Services Ltd supply a range of web & design, hosting & maintenance, print and online services.
 Any additional terms that are not mentioned in our Terms & Conditions relating to our Services will be set out in our quotation emails and/or any separate written supply and support agreements.

-Please read these Website & domain Hosting Terms carefully, as they set out our and your legal rights and obligations in relation to our web hosting services.
+Please read these Terms & Conditions carefully, as they set out our and your legal rights and obligations in relation to Our web hosting, maintenance and online services.

 We will not file a copy specifically in relation to you and they may not be accessible on our website in the future.

-These Website & domain Hosting Terms are available in the English language only.
+These Terms & Conditions are available in the English language only.

-If you have any questions or complaints about these Website & domain Hosting Terms or our Services, please contact us by writing to:
+If you have any questions or complaints about these Terms & Conditions or our Services, please contact us by writing to: